Homosexuality in India: Pride parades

 Madurai celebrated city's first LGBTQ Rainbow festival on 29 July 2012, Anjali Gopalan inaugurated Alan Turing Rainbow festival and flagged off the Asia's first Gender queer pride parade as a part of Turing Rainbow festival organised by Srishti Madurai, a literary and resource circle for alternative gender and sexualities.
 It was established by Gopi Shankar a student of The American College in Madurai to eradicate social discrimination faced by the LGBT and Genderqueer community.
 The objective of the organisation in to highlight 20 different types of Genders.

 On 1 May 2011, Kolkata Rainbow Pride Festival (KRPF) was formed to take the initiative of organising Pride Walk in Kolkata.
 Since then the initiative of Queer Pride Parade in Kolkata is being taken by KRPF.
 The 11th Kolkata Rainbow Pride Walk, held on 15 July 2012, was attended by more than 1500 people.
 Kolkata hosted South Asia's first pride walk in 1999.

 Chandigarh held its first LGBT pride parade on 15 March 2013 and it has been held annually ever since.

 The first LGBT pride parade in Gujarat state was held at Surat on 6 October 2013.

 Rajasthan witnessed its first pride event on 1 March 2015, when a pride walk was held in Jaipur.

 Awadh witnessed the first Awadh Pride parade in 2017.

 In 2013, India was represented by Nolan Lewis, a model, at the Mr Gay World 2013 contest.
 He had trouble finding sponsors.
 Previously, India had been represented at the Mr Gay World by Zoltan Parag Bhaindarkar in the 2008.
 He did not return to India and reportedly sought asylum in the United States.

 Sushant Divgikar, the winner of Mr Gay India 2014, was a contestant on the Bigg Boss reality show.
 On 26 July 2014, at Kochi the 5th All-Kerala Queer Pride Parade was held.
 It was organised by Queerala (a support group for the LGBT community) and Sahayathrika (a rights organisation for lesbian and bisexual women in Kerala).

-In June 2016, a platform named Amour Queer Dating is launched in India, to help queer/LGBTIQ people find long term companions.